-First move your feet behind the mast (A below).
-Next, with your front hand (which is holding the mast) should move the mast and sail in front of you and across the board (B).
-Now grab the boom with first your back hand and then front hand, but keep the sail parallel to the wind (C).
-Finally, slowly bring in the sail with your backhand (D, "sheet-in the sail").
+First move your feet behind the mast (A in the figure at right).
+Next, with your front hand (which is holding the mast) move the mast and sail in front of you and across the board (B).
+Now grab the boom with first your back hand and then your front hand, but keep the sail parallel to the wind (C).
+Finally, slowly bring in the sail with your backhand (D), in order to "sheet-in the sail".

 Think of the sail as a door.
-With your back hand not pulling on the sail, the sail is out, parallel to the wind, and the wind passes through the door.
-To catch the wind, move your back hand in (D) to partly close the door and catch the wind.
+With your back hand not pulling on the sail, the sail is out, parallel to the wind, and the wind passes by the door through the doorway.
+To catch the wind, move your back hand in (D in figure at right) to partly close the door and catch the wind.
 Congratulations, you have just gotten your first ride.
 You are now officially a windsurfer.

 Resist the temptation to panic and drop the sail.
-If you think that the wind is too strong, gently let out with your backhand and let some wind out the door.
+If you think that the wind is too strong, gently let out with your back hand and let some wind out the door.
 As you feel more comfortable, pull in harder with your backhand.
 You will have to lean back to counter the pull of the sail.
 On light wind days, be careful not to pull in too hard with your backhand.
 That will "stall" the sail and you will just go sideways.
 A little wind always has to be let out the door.